 “Hating the Jew was too much an integral part of western culture and tradition and was not to be exorcised.”

 Whatever prejudices the Philosophes carried forward in their writings, their application of reason to society brought about a revolution that birthed the secular nation-state.
-But nation-states were geographically home to national groups identifiable by a common language, culture and history.
+But nation-states were each home to a specific national group, a people identifiable by a common language, culture and history.
 Where did the Jews fit?

-According to Voltaire, et al, the Jews too were a “nation,” but their dispersion among the other nations identified them as “a nation apart.”
-For 1800 years despised, persecuted based on religion; in the brave new world of secularism Jewish exclusion found a new justification in the guise of “science.”
-And the threat to the Jews, previously dire, would grow far more dangerous.
+According to Voltaire, et al, the Jews also were a “nation,” but their dispersion among the other nations identified them as “a nation apart.”
+For 1800 years despised, persecuted based on religion; in the brave new world of secularism Jewish exclusion found a new justification, “science.”
+And the threat to the Jews, previously dire, would become even more dangerous, the survival of the Jews far less likely.

 An 1806 French print depicts Napoleon Bonaparte emancipating the Jews.
 (Wikipedia)

-Napoleon heralded the process which would be called Emancipation; he promoted laws governing the inclusion of Jews as relative equals and citizens.
-But freeing the Jews from centuries of serfdom had many opponents supported by traditional cultural resistance.
-Even within revolutionary France many preferred an “exclusionary solution” to the problem of the Jews.
-According to Jacob Katz, “The possible expulsion of Jews from France had been mentioned in the National Assembly debate… as the unreasonable and unthinkable alternative to the obvious solution, the radical integration of the Jews into the newly created body politic,” (From Prejudice to Destruction, Anti-Semitism, 1700-1933
+Napoleon heralded the process eventually to be called Emancipation, promoted laws governing the inclusion of Jews as relative equals and citizens.
+But freeing the Jews from centuries of serfdom faced many opponents, and traditional cultural resistance.
+Even within revolutionary France there were those who preferred an “exclusionary solution” to the problem of the Jews.
+According to Jacob Katz, “The possible expulsion of Jews from France had been mentioned in the National Assembly debate… as the unreasonable and unthinkable alternative to the obvious solution, the radical integration of the Jews into the newly created body politic,” (From Prejudice to Destruction, Anti-Semitism, 1700-1933, p.
+109).

 Felix Mendelssohn monument, Leipzig Gewandhaus, photographed in 1900 (removed in 1936), Wikipedia

-Felix Mendelssohn Bartholdy exemplifies German Jewry’s desire to assimilate.
-A convert to Lutheranism his grandfather, philosopher and trained Orthodox rabbi Moses Mendelssohn, is credited as the father of Haskalah, and he movement to adapt Judaism to modern society later called Reformism.
+Felix Mendelssohn Bartholdy exemplifies German Jewry’s desire to assimilate into German culture.
+A convert to Lutheranism his grandfather, philosopher Moses Mendelssohn, is credited as the father of Haskalah, and that the effort to adapt Judaism to modern society, the Reform movement.

 “[F]or a time, during the first half of the century, it seemed that anti-Semitism would disappear as nations became more secular and the last vestiges of feudalism and privilege fell to political liberalism and scientific and economic progress.
 This optimism was mistaken.
 Hating the Jew was too much an integral part of western culture and tradition and was not to be exorcised,” (Grosser and Halperin, 1978, p.
 207).

-Very soon Jewish emancipation would inspire the rise of organized antisemitic movements, the emergence of political parties based on antisemitism, and the march towards the Holocaust would intensify.
+Very soon Jewish emancipation would inspire the rise of organized antisemitic movements, the emergence of political parties based on antisemitism.